Chicago property taxes may skyrocket, but you can appeal

 4.)
 Homeowners do not need an attorney to appeal and there is no fee.
 Businesses also do not need an attorney to appeal to the Assessor's Office but business do need an attorney to appeal the Board of Review.
 So, business usually decide to use an attorney all the way around for consistency.

-Someone appealing does NOT have to the work.
-The Assessor's Office will look up comparable properties for them.
+Someone appealing does NOT have to (do) the work.
+The assessor's office will look up comparable properties for them.
 If someone wants to submit their own list of comparables, that is, of course, fine.
 We just make it clear that appellants don't have to worry about how "long" it'll take to file an appeal.
 It is a one-sided form which takes approximately five minutes.

 5.)
 Most homeowners appealing to the Assessor's Office do not use an attorney.